mellowmorgan/cat_pics_authentication/README.md

 * _Bundler_
 * _Postgres_
 * _Rails_
+* _BCrypt_
+* _Capybara_

 ## Description

-This project is a ruby rails app showing authentication and user log in authorization with cat pic uploads.
+This project is a Cat Pic ruby rails app showing authentication and user log in authorization with BCrypt.
+Users can upload cat photos.

 ## System Requirements